-Figure 1: Location of the Sandpiper Phosphate licence area off the coast of central Namibia.
-11 Figure 2: The Sandpiper Phosphate licence area showing the three resource areas, of which SP-1 and SP-2 are the proposed target sites.
+Figure 1: Location of the Sandpiper Phosphate Licence Area off the coast of central Namibia.
+11 Figure 2: The Sandpiper Phosphate Licence Area showing the three resource areas SP-1, SP-2, and SP-3.
 16 Figure 3: The continental shelf offshore central Namibia.
 The grey area corresponds to the extent of the soft diatomaceous mud.
-The Mining licence area is overlayed, showing the two target areas SP-1 and SP-2.
+The mining licence area is overlaid, showing the three target areas SP-1, SP-2, and SP-3.
 (Figure adapted from Currie & Emeis 2009).
-18 • Spatial distribution of the large-scale high- and low-POM bands along the Namibian shelf (adapted from Bremner 1978).
-The Mining license area is overlayed, showing the two target areas SP-1 and SP-2.
+18 Figure 4: Spatial distribution of the large-scale high- and low-POM bands along the Namibian shelf (adapted from Bremner 1978).
+The mining licence area is overlaid, showing the three target areas SP-1, SP-2, and SP-3.
 19 Figure 5: Textural facies on the inner and outer shelf and the upper continental slope on the Namibian margin between 17 S and 25 S (adapted from Bremner 1978).
-The Mining license area is overlayed, showing the two target areas SP-1 and SP-2.
+The mining licence area is overlaid, showing the three target areas SP-1, SP-2, and SP-3.
 20 Figure 6: A phosphate rich surface sample from 205 m water depth with moderately high shell content (left) compared to a sediment sample from 139 m depth with low shell and phosphate but high organic mud content (right) (Source: Annels 2009).
 22 Figure 7: Distribution map of diatomaceous mud belt, the gas-charged area and areas with abundant crater structure and disrupted seafloor.
 The lines depict acoustic profiling transects (Map according to Brüchert et al. 2006).
-The red square indicates the approximate location of the Sandpiper licence area (not to scale).
+The red rectangle indicates the approximate location of the Sandpiper licence area (not to scale).
 24 Figure 8: Total dissolved sulphide concentrations in the upper 40 cm sediment layer in 125, 150, 200 and 300 m water depth near 23°S (V. Brüchert, RV Poseidon cruise 250/2, May 1999, unpublished data).
 25 Figure 9: Bottom-water concentrations (~2m above the sediment) of sulphide (a) and oxygen (b) during 2004-2005 (Figure extracted from Lavik et al. 2009).
 The crosses in (b) and WW positions indicate sampling locations investigated by Lavik et al. 2009.
-The red numbering on the thick contour in (b) indicates the 20 μ M oxygen concentration.
-26 Figure 10: Spatial distribution map of (a) Thiomargarita and (b) Beggiatoa (Source: Brüchert et al. 2006, crosses indicate sampling stations in their study).
+The red numbering on the thick contour in (b) indicates the 20 $\mu$ M oxygen concentration.
+27 Figure 10: Spatial distribution map of (a) Thiomargarita and (b) Beggiatoa (Source: Brüchert et al. 2006, crosses indicate sampling stations in their study).
 33 Figure 11: ROV photo of white bacterial mats in 207 m water depth at 19°S (Rolf Koppelmann, Hamburg University, Institute for Hydrobiology and Fishery, (GENUS), unpubl. results).
-33
+34

-1 Introduction
+1 INTRODUCTION

-Namibian Marine Phosphate (Pty) Ltd (NMP) has Exclusive Prospecting Licences (EPLs) for the marine license areas 3323, 3414 and 3415 (and four more EPLs), and exploration confirmed world-class phosphate resources in parts of the three lease areas.
+Namibian Marine Phosphate (Pty) Ltd (NMP) has Exclusive Prospecting Licences (EPLs) for the marine licence areas 3323, 3414 and 3415 (and four more EPLs), and exploration confirmed world-class phosphate resources in parts of the three lease areas.
 Subsequently, a mining licence (ML170) was awarded to NMP in July 2011, which incorporates the whole of EPL 3414 and parts of EPL's 3415 and 3323.
-ML170, also named Sandpiper licence area, is located on the Namibian continental shelf approximately 120 km south, south west of Walvis Bay in water depths ranging from 180 to 300 m covering a total area of 2233 km2 (Figure 1).
+ML170, also named Sandpiper licence area, is located on the Namibian continental shelf approximately 120 km south, south west of Walvis Bay in water depths ranging from 180 to 300 m covering a total area of 2233 km (Figure 1).